 - Official dates for Switzerland autumn: September 21 to December 20

 - Official months for Switzerland autumn: September, October, November

 And when is the best time to visit Switzerland in autumn?

 September marks the entry of autumn, yet there are still 12 to 13 hours of daylight.
 In the flatlands, temperatures in September can reach nearly 20 degrees Celsius on nice days.
-In the mountains, you will find ideal temperatures for hiking averaging at 11 to 12 degrees Celsius.
+In the mountains, you will find ideal temperatures for hiking, averaging 11 to 12 degrees Celsius.